Visual Tactility

 A unique, composite material.
 A new way of working with wool.

-The bio-content makes up 50% of the resin.
-And bio-resin technology is moving forward all the time.
 Our goal is to make Solidwool the most natural, lowest impact and highest quality wool composite material out there.
 We want Solidwool to be considered as a sustainable alternative to today's petrochemical based structural reinforced plastics and composites.

 Wool